 (h) Any affected person may petition the court for an order directing compliance with this section.
-No liability shall accrue to a register of deeds or clerk of court or to his or her agent for any action related to provisions of this section or for any claims or damages that might result from a social security number or other identifying information on the public record or on a register of deeds' or clerk of court's Internet website available to the general public or an Internet Web site available to the general public used by a register of deeds or clerk of court."
+No liability shall accrue to a register of deeds or clerk of court or to their agent for any claims or damages that might result from a social security number or other identifying information on the public record."